Overland Track: Birds

 The park has been identified as an Important Bird Area (IBA) because it provides habitat for 11 of Tasmania's endemic bird species, as well as for the flame and pink robins and the striated fieldwren.
 The IBA is important as a representative protected area in north-central Tasmania for those species.

 Buttongrass plains

 Large segments of the track pass across buttongrass plains, a landscape that is unique to Tasmania.
-It's been theorised that the extent of buttongrass plains could be due to Aboriginal fire-stick farming before European settlement.
+It has been theorised that the extent of buttongrass plains could be due to Aboriginal fire-stick farming before European settlement.

 Human interactions with wildlife

 Some wildlife, especially possums, currawongs and quolls have become to associate humans with food and are quite adept at stealing from tents, huts and packs.
 Although the vast majority of people are against feeding wildlife, during a Tasmanian study 7.4% of people eating lunch in national parks were observed to feed animals in addition to currawongs scavenging food after they left.
-It's recommended that bushwalkers suspend food from the roof within huts, and store food in rigid containers inside tents as eating human food has caused lumpy jaw in wildlife.
+It is recommended that bushwalkers suspend food from the roof within huts, and store food in rigid containers inside tents as eating human food has caused lumpy jaw in wildlife.